terra-money/docs/docs/learn/terra-station/download/terra-station-mobile.md

 4. Enter the amount you want to send.
 You can also add a memo to specify what the transaction is for.

 5. Verify the recipient address and transaction amount.
-Remember to always maintain some funds in your wallet in order to be able to carry out further transactions.
+Remember to always maintain some funds in your wallet for future transactions.

 6. Enter your password and tap **Submit**.
 Wait for the transaction to process.
 This generally takes a few seconds.

    :::{admonition} Maintain funds for transaction fees
    :class: warning
-   It is recommended to maintain some funds in your wallet in order to be able to pay for transaction fees.
+   It is recommended to maintain some funds in your wallet for future transactions.
 Without available capital for fee payment, you will not be able to carry out further transactions until more tokens are transferred to your wallet.
    :::

 ## Stake Luna